Skip to main content

 6. Renunciation

-6.1 A councillor may give written notice to the Head of Democratic Governance to forego any part of his/her entitlement to an allowance under this scheme.
+6.1 A councillor may give written notice to the Monitoring Officer to forego any part of his/her entitlement to an allowance under this scheme.

 7. Taxation